JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/run-single-test/index.md

 leadin: |
   *Get into TDD flow by focusing on one test.*

   Want to focus your testing on just one test?
-PyCharm has many ways to tell the test runner and UI: "Just this."
+GoLand has many ways to tell the test runner and UI: "Just this."
 ---